There are is an alarming number of drivers who are distracted because they are texting or otherwise using a cell phone.

 Make a conscious effort to put your cell phone away when you operate a vehicle.
 If you are driving a vehicle and have passengers who are not yet of legal driving age, set an example.

-If you have been injured in a car accident because of a distracted driver, a driver who was texting, or a driver who was using a cell phone, please contact Brownfield Dufour PLLC immediately at (502) 822-5584 to explore your legal options.
+If you have been injured in a car accident because of a distracted driver, a driver who was texting, or a driver who was using a cell phone, please call Brownfield Dufour PLLC immediately at (502) 822-5584 to explore your legal options or contact us online.